 “The project will crucially determine cities’ ability to adapt to the impacts of climate change by tying together state-of-the-art mapping of water-related risks and the solutions that cities can adopt to alleviate these risks. “

-1. With funding from the Grundfos Foundation, C40 will conduct novel research on risks for cities in terms of water scarcity and flooding, which will be accompanied by policy recommendations and solutions to mitigate these risks.
+With funding from the Grundfos Foundation, C40 has conducted novel research on risks for cities in terms of water scarcity and flooding, which will be accompanied by policy recommendations and solutions to mitigate these risks.

-Ultimately, the goal of the project is to map out the risks for cities impacted by climate change and to deliver substantial and actionable solutions which allow cities to adapt to or altogether prevent these risks, creating water-resilient cities for the future.
+Ultimately, the goal of the project is to deliver substantial and actionable solutions which allow cities to adapt to or altogether prevent climate risks, creating water-resilient cities for the future.

 Woman with child walking the flooded streets of Jakarta.
 Photo: Kompas – Hendra A Setyawan – World Meteorological Organization